sakjur/cachesim/README.md

 everything else)
 - `rake testdoc` - generate Javadoc files for tests as well as the application.
 - `rake clean` - EXTERMINATE unnecessary files :smiling_imp:
+- `rake pdf` - Generates a PDF containing the code in the project (both test and source)
+- `rake kthupload kthuser=KTHUSERNAME` - uploads the _cachesim.jar_ and
+_cachesim.pdf_ to ICTs shell servers using the user KTHUSERNAME for access through HTTP

 Run
 ---